thomasperi/sandbox-clone/README.md

 });
 ```

-If you had a gif at `/tmp/clonebox-49MaGJ/my-test/images/pixel.gif`, it would appear in the snapshot as a base64-encoded string:
+If you had a gif at `/tmp/clonebox-49MaGJ/my-test/images/pixel.gif`, it would be base64-encoded in the snapshot:

 ```json
 {